Nutrition and Exercise Specialization

-Most students in this master's program will be non-thesis and focus on courses individualized to their future career goals.
+The master's degree in Nutrition and Health Sciences, Nutrition and Exercise specialization will be non-thesis for most students and focus on courses individualized to their future career goals.

-Master's students who are completing a research thesis, as well as doctoral students, will conduct research in faculty members' laboratories.
+Master's students and doctoral students completing a research thesis, will conduct research in faculty members' laboratories.

 M.S., Nutrition and Exercise Specialization